 Russell Brand meets with Parliament to Discuss Addiction

-From the War on Drugs to the scientific advances in medical marijuana the topic of substance abuse has evolved as modern civilization comes to terms that drug and alcohol addiction is in fact a disease and should be treated and addressed as a health issue.
+From the War on Drugs, to the scientific advances in medical marijuana, the topic of substance abuse has evolved with modern civilization.
+It’s evolved as society comes to terms that drug and alcohol addiction is in fact a disease.
+Russell Brand advocates this fact and that it should be treated and addressed as a health issue.

 Unfortunately, societies across the globe continue to see this health issue as criminal behavior in which one has made a conscious decision to become a detriment to his/her own life, lacking moral compass.
 Very few focus on breaking the stigma that has survived the ages of time.